mjo22/cryojax/README.md

 Note that in this example, the user must make sure `observed` is the expected shape and is in fourier space.

 Additional components can be plugged into the image formation model.
-For example, modeling the solvent is supported through the `ImagePipeline`'s `Ice` model.
+For example, modeling the solvent is supported through the `ImagePipeline`'s `AbstractIce` model.
 Models for exposure to the electron beam are supported through the `Instrument`'s `Exposure` model.

 For these more advanced examples, see the tutorials section of the repository.
 In general, `cryojax` is designed to be very extensible and new models can easily be implemented.